microsoft/CSS-Exchange/README.md

 EASLogs | Enable to collect Exchange Active Sync Logging.
 Location: `V15\Logging\HttpProxy\Eas` ECPLogs | Enable to collect ECP Logs.
 Location: `V15\Logging\ECP` and `V15\Logging\HttpProxy\Ecp` EWSLogs | Enable to collect EWS Logs.
-Location: `V15\Logging\HttpProxy\Ews` and `V15\Logging\Ews` ExchangeServerInfo | Enable to collect Exchange Information like Get-ExchangeServer, Get-MailboxServer, etc...
-This is also collected when `-ServerInfo` is also enabled.
+Location: `V15\Logging\HttpProxy\Ews` and `V15\Logging\Ews` ExchangeServerInformation | Enable to collect Exchange Information like Get-ExchangeServer, Get-MailboxServer, etc...
+This is also collected when `-ServerInformation` is also enabled.
 Exmon | Enable to collect exmon data from the server.
 Experfwiz | Enable to collect Experfwiz data if found.
 FrontEndConnectivityLogs | Enable to collect the connectivity logging on the FE.
 Location: `(Get-FrontendTransportService $server).ConnectivityLogPath`